adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.3.29 =

+* Updated the readme.txt file to reflect that the plugin is tested and working with up to v3.2.0 of the FBIA plugin.

 = 1.3.28 =
 * Moved the css and js files to a new assets folder.